What the DAAM: Interpreting Stable Diffusion Using Cross Attention: Our Approach

-In practice, we apply various optimizations to improve the convergence of the above step, like modeling it as an ODE~\cite{song2021scorebased}, but this definition suffices for us.
+In practice, we apply various optimizations to improve the convergence of the above step, like modeling the reverse process as an ODE~\cite{song2021scorebased}, but this definition suffices for us.
 We can additionally condition the latent vectors on text and pass word embeddings $\bm X := [\bm x_1; \cdots; \bm x_{l_W}]$ to $\epsilon_\theta(\bm \ell, t; \bm X)$.
-Finally, we use the VAE decoder to decode the denoised latent $\hat{\bm \ell}_{t_0}$ to an image.
+Finally, the VAE decodes the denoised latent $\hat{\bm \ell}_{t_0}$ to an image.
+For this paper, we use the publicly available weights of the state-of-the-art, 1.1 billion-parameter Stable Diffusion 2.0 model~\cite{rombach2022high}, trained on 5 billion caption--image pairs~\cite{schuhmann2022laion} and implemented in HuggingFace's Diffusers library~\cite{platen2022diffusers}.